You are here:Home/Drug Abuse/How Does Community-Based Drug Rehab Work?

 How Does Community-Based Drug Rehab Work?

-Pop culture is brimming with references to rehab, in films, books, and comedic monologs, and they have influenced our ideas about what rehabilitation really is.
+Pop culture is brimming with references to rehab in films, books, and comedic monologs, and they have influenced our ideas about what rehabilitation really is.
 And the one thing that all of the versions of rehab we see this way is that they are actual physical places.
-Amy Winehouse sang about not wanting to go to rehab, about not wanting to go to a place.

-But sometimes rehab can take place in the community, while the addicted person goes to work and lives in their home and takes care of their cat.
+But sometimes rehab can occur in the community, while the addicted person goes to work and lives in their home and takes care of their cat.

 What does community-based rehab look like?

 Community-based rehab falls into one of these three categories: day programs, intensive outpatient programs, and continuing care.

 Day programs offer clients the most structure and support that they will find outside of an inpatient program.
 Clients go to a physical place, an outpatient facility, which can be located in rehab like the one Amy Winehouse sang about, or in a hospital or a clinic, 5-7 days a week for visits of several hours.

 Outpatient facilities offertherapy, group counseling,biofeedback, and other supporting practices such asmusic therapy.

 What happens when the client leaves the outpatient facility for the day?
 They likely return home to their families or perhaps to what is known as a sober living home, a kind of a group home where people recovering from addiction live together communally, supporting each other.

 While it is not impossible to work while committing to a day program, it is not advisable as day programs demand much from clients in terms of time, energy, and spirit.